datanucleus/datanucleus-api-jpa/README.md

 ## JPA 2.2 Status

 There is a JPA 2.2 Maintenance Release planned.
 The activity on this is virtually non-existent, and its scope is very weak.
-DataNucleus, not being content to wait for hell to freeze over, has gone ahead and worked on the following issues
+DataNucleus has gone ahead and worked on all of the issues that will affect a JPA provider

 [jpa-spec-43](https://github.com/javaee/jpa-spec/issues/43) : Support meta-annotations.
 Provided in javax.persistence-2.2.jar
 [jpa-spec-63](https://github.com/javaee/jpa-spec/issues/63) : Support java.time.
 Implemented fully as far as we can see